 |

 Topical Vitamin C Stops Basal Cell Carcinoma(OMNS Nov 9 2007) The most common form of skin cancer, basal cell carcinoma, often responds to a remarkably simple, safe, at-home treatment: vitamin C. Physicians and patients report that vitamin C, applied directly to basal cell skin cancers, causes them to scab over and drop off.
-[1] Successful use involves a highly-concentrated vitamin C solution, directly applied to the blemish two or three times a day.
+Successful use involves a highly-concentrated vitamin C solution, directly applied to the blemish two or three times a day.
 Vitamin C is selectively toxic to cancer cells, but does not harm healthy skin cells.
 This is also the basis for high-dose intravenous vitamin therapy for cancer.
-[2] Even higher concentrations of vitamin C can be obtained by direct application.
+[1] Even higher concentrations of vitamin C can be obtained by direct application.
 The use of topical vitamin C to kill basal cell carcinoma has been known at least since 1971.
-Frederick R. Klenner, MD, wrote: "We have removed several small basal cell epithelioma with a 30 percent ointment" of vitamin C. [3] One person, who reported that a 2mm diameter spot on the nose would not heal for months, had it disappear within a week with twice-daily concentrated vitamin C applications.
+Frederick R. Klenner, MD, wrote: "We have removed several small basal cell epithelioma with a 30 percent ointment" of vitamin C. [2] One person, who reported that a 2mm diameter spot on the nose would not heal for months, had it disappear within a week with twice-daily concentrated vitamin C applications.
 Another patient reported that after dermatologist-diagnosed multiple spots of basal cell carcinoma were coated with vitamin C, the spots fell off within two weeks.
-[4] Basal cell carcinomas are slow growing and it is rare for them to metastasize.
+[3] Basal cell carcinomas are slow growing and it is rare for them to metastasize.
 This provides an opportunity for a therapeutic trial of vitamin C, provided one has proper medical diagnosis and follow-up.
-Preparation of a water-saturated vitamin C solution is simple.
+Preparation of a water-based vitamin C paste is simple.
 Slowly add a small amount of water to about half a teaspoon of vitamin C powder or crystals.
 Use just enough water to dissolve the vitamin C. Using less water will make a paste.
 Either way, application with the fingertip or a cotton swab, several times daily, is easy.
 The water will evaporate in a few minutes and leave a plainly visible coat of vitamin C crystals on the skin.
 Consult your doctor before employing this or any other self-care treatment.
 A physician’s diagnosis is especially important, since other forms of skin cancer, such as melanoma, are faster growing and more dangerous.
 If the vitamin C treated area is not improved after a few weeks, a doctor should be consulted once again.
-References: [1] William Wassell, MD: Skin cancer and vitamin C. Cancer Tutor, http://www.cancertutor.com/Cancer02/VitaminC.html
+References: [1] Riordan NH, Riordan HD, Meng X, Li Y, Jackson JA: Intravenous ascorbate as a tumor cytotoxic chemotherapeutic agent.
+Med Hypotheses 1995; 44: 207-2 13. http://www.brightspot.org/cresearch/intravenousc2.shtml and http://www.seanet.com/~alexs/ascorbate/199x/riordan-nh-etal-med_hypotheses_1995-v44-p207.htm and also http://www.doctoryourself.com/riordan1.html

 Nutritional Medicine is Orthomolecular Medicine Orthomolecular medicine uses safe, effective nutritional therapy to fight illness.
 For more information: http://www.orthomolecular.org The peer-reviewed Orthomolecular Medicine News Service is a non-profit and non-commercial informational resource.
 Editorial Review Board: Carolyn Dean, M.D., N.D.